tomjoht/tomjoht.github.io/_posts/2022/3/2022-03-16-trends-to-follow-or-forget-every-page-is-page-one.md

 {: .tip}
 Tendencies toward more standalone, modular articles provide an easier user experience than trying to stitch together context and coherence through a sidebar table of contents.

+## Next post

+Continue to the next post in this series: [API documentation](/trends/trends-to-follow-or-forget-api-documentation.html).